My first ever Nike Women's Half-Marathon in Washington, D.C. on April 28, 2013.

 The seasoned runners are at the very front of the pack.
 Talk about being a sardine in a can, but the excitement and thrill of being among women who raised a minimum of $2000.00 per person to participate felt like an adrenaline rush.
 I believe the participants raised over 2 billion dollars for Leukemia and Lymphoma.

-but it took more than a few minutes for the pace group I was assigned to move along Pennsylvania Avenue and the Potomac River.
-Now, why did I think that I could start fast-paced?
-Perhaps it was the thrill of being amongst the women, thinking I could keep up.
-Mile 2, I saw that I could not keep up the fast pace, and I needed to focus on the pace that I trained with my husband, which was slow but sure.
+At 7:00 a.m., the race began, but it took more than just a few minutes for my assigned pace group to move along Pennsylvania Avenue and the Potomac River.
+I questioned why I thought I could start at such a fast pace.
+Perhaps the excitement of being among so many women led me to believe I could keep up.
+By Mile 2, I realized that maintaining the fast pace was not feasible, and I needed to focus on the pace I had trained with my husband—slow but steady.

 Nike-Georgetown-Marathon-Tiffany-Charm

-The ultimate motivation was the “thrill of victory” and my family watching me cross the finish line.
-Nike also provided each runner or walker with a specially designed Tiffany’s necklace, which was presented to me on a silver tray by a handsome young man in a tuxedo.
-Not bad for motivation, right?
+My ultimate motivation was the thrill of victory and the excitement of my family watching me cross the finish line.
+Nike provided each runner and walker with a specially designed Tiffany’s necklace.
+A handsome young man in a tuxedo presenting it to me on a silver tray is not bad for motivation, right?

 Have you challenged yourself physically?
 Have you ever participated in a full or half-marathon?